Table of Contents

 7. How to Store Clean Brushes

-When your brushes and makeup tools are squeaky clean, all you want to do it to watch them shine on in your bathroom or at your makeup table.
+When your brushes and makeup tools are squeaky clean, all you want to do is to watch them shine on in your bathroom or at your makeup table.

 Whether it is a simple glass jar or something that you have made by yourself, this is one of the best ways to store your brushes.
 Putting brushes upright in a jar will preserve their shape.
-You can fill in the half of the jar with rice, coffee beans, pebbles or sand, so they don’t touch each other.
-Separate brushes for face and for eyes, and organize them by the size so you can easily find the one you need.
-You can even find on sites as Etsy, gorgeous makeup organizers that will keep your makeup table tidy and charming.
-If you are traveling, makeup brushes bag like the one makeup artists have will keep your brushes.
+You can fill in half of the jar with rice, coffee beans, pebbles, or sand, so they don’t touch each other.
+Separate brushes for the face and for the eyes, and organize them by size so you can easily find the one you need.
+You can even find on sites such as Etsy, gorgeous makeup organizers that will keep your makeup table tidy and charming.
+If you are traveling, a makeup brushes bag like the one makeup artists have will keep your brushes.